Pruthu-G/EC_Inductions/README.md

 ```bash
 git clone https://github.com/Pruthu-G/EC_Inductions.git
 ```
-And you will find a folder named _Inductions_ in the directory where you ran it.
+And you will find a folder named _EC_Inductions_ in the directory where you ran it.

 Now, create a branch with the name of the folling format : **<first_name>_<last_name>**
 ```bash